-- 2 mm ear punch or ear notcher, in good working order (Figure 1),

-- Fine tipped tweezers or jewellery forceps,

-- Vial of 70% ethanol and cigarette lighter, or portable blow torch, for flaming if in the field or sterilising solution (e.g., Alconox®),

-- Topical antiseptic (e.g., Betadine®),

-- Gauze swabs or tissues.
+- 2 mm ear punch or ear notcher, in good working order (Figure 1), - Fine tipped tweezers or jewellery forceps, - Vial of 70% ethanol and cigarette lighter, or portable blow torch, for flaming if in the field or sterilising solution (e.g., Alconox®; Refer to Material Safety Data Sheet for ethanol product being used), - Topical antiseptic (e.g., Betadine®), - Gauze swabs or tissues. - Vials of 90-100% ethanol (for tissue sample storage) see SOP for Tissue Storage and Collection for Mammals for details on storing an ear notch for DNA analysis.